zzhang1812/gitskills/readme.txt

-Create a new branch is quick.
+Creating a new branch is quick AND simple.